Remote Host Configuration and Management

 Abstract

-Remote host configuration is a powerful tool that enables the following capabilities:
+Remote host configuration (rhc) is a powerful tool that enables the following capabilities:

 - Easy registration.
 With the rhc client, you can register systems to Red Hat Subscription Management (RHSM) and Red Hat Insights for Red Hat Enterprise Linux.

-- Remediations from Insights for Red Hat Enterprise Linux.
-When systems are connected to Insights for Red Hat Enterprise Linux with the rhc client, you can manage the end-to-end experience of finding and fixing issues.
-Registered systems can directly consume remediation playbooks executed from the Insights for Red Hat Enterprise Linux application.
+- Remediations and Tasks from Insights for Red Hat Enterprise Linux.
+When you connect systems to Insights for Red Hat Enterprise Linux with the rhc client, you can manage the end-to-end experience of finding and fixing issues.
+Registered systems can directly use tasks and remediation playbooks that are automatically generated from remediation plans and executed from within the Insights Automation Toolkit.

-- Single-command registration is supported by RHEL 8.6 and later, and RHEL 9.0 and later.
+- Fully supported by RHEL 8.6 and later, including RHEL 9 and RHEL 10.

-The remote configuration client.
-The rhc client comes preinstalled with all Red Hat Enterprise Linux (RHEL) 8.5 and later installations, with the exception of minimal installation.
+The rhc client is preinstalled with all Red Hat Enterprise Linux (RHEL) 8.6 and later installations, with the exception of minimal installations.
 The rhc client consists of the following utility programs:

 -